Nut Free Carrot Cake Bars! Allergy friendly carrot cake is a must for your Spring time festivities!

 - Splash of milk

-- Preheat oven to 350F.
-Spray a 8-by-8-inch baking pan with cooking spray; set aside.
+Preheat oven to 350F.
+Spray an 8X8-inch baking pan with cooking spray; set aside.

-- Add the flour, soda, and baking powder and stir until just combined; don't over mix.
+Add the flour, baking soda, and baking powder.
+Stir until just combined; don't over mix.